-Management Response: Policy states that checks up to \$1,000 require only one signature.
+Management Response: Museum policy states that checks up to \$1,000 require only one signature.
 There are 6 people designated by the Board to sign checks - the Director, the Deputy Director/CFO, the Chairman of the Board, the Vice-Chairman of the Board, the Treasurer of the Board, and the Secretary of the Board.
+The Director always signs checks over \$1,000 and always has approval of all disbursements.
+With only one person in the "finance" department, it is cost-prohibitive to hire another to physically cut checks.
+It would be almost impossible for the Director to be available to sign every check that is cut, hence the policy that disbursements are always approved by someone other than the person who physically cuts the checks.
 As to the recommendation that at least two people be in admissions selling tickets, there are no employees currently available to put in a second position.
-It is cost prohibitive for the Museum to hire another person for admissions, as the current position is only part-time.
-Traffic does not consistently warrant more than one person in the area.
+It is cost-prohibitive for the Museum to hire another person for admissions, as the current position is only part-time.
+Traffic does not consistently warrant more than one person in at the admissions desk.
+There are always two people on that floor and the cash is counted at least three times daily by two people.
 The Museum is currently seeking funding for a point-of-sale system that will increase security of that area.